theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/index.md

 # API Reference

-The ERPConnect API documenation is availalbe in the Object Browser in Visual Studio.
+The ERPConnect API documentation is available in the Object Browser in Visual Studio.
 To view the Object Browser, navigate to the menu **View -> Object Browser**.

 Note that the file ERPConnectXX.xml must be in the same folder as the ERPConnectXX.dll.